groupby/elements-view/packages/web-components/@groupby/elements-products/README.md

-# GB Elements Products Component
+# GroupBy Elements Products Component

 The Products component acts as a wrapper around a series of individual `gbe-product` components.
 It uses a list of information about products